Code-Institute-Submissions/Elitept/README.md

 - As one of the 'Elite Personal Trainers', I want to have my accreditation shown on the website, so that I can get more people to hire me.

 ### Wireframes
-I have created a folder for the wireframes, there is a PDF link which you can open and see it.
+Here is a link to my [wireframes] (https://github.com/Ladev25/Ladev25.github.io/blob/master/wireframes/MS1.pdf), there is a PDF link which you can open see it.
 I have created a wireframe for each feature, additionally I have also created a wireframe for both mobile and desktop view.

 ## Features